amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-09-introducing-underscore-dot-as.md

 anonymous functions difficult to use as event handlers.
 Even the base API presented an inconsistent mishmash of interfaces.

-Beginning with Actionscript 2.0, the language designers began painting over the language with an explicit class system, static type annotations, even interfaces.
-Programmers could now write Actionscript as if it were Java, and they did; but old-timers were still free to assign function objects to `MovieClip.onRelease` to their heart's content.
-But with Actionscript 3.0, everything changed: old-timers cried bloody murder as static types, object orientation, and addEventListener carried the day.
+Beginning with ActionScript 2.0, the language designers began painting over the language with an explicit class system, static type annotations, even interfaces.
+Programmers could now write ActionScript as if it were Java, and they did; but old-timers were still free to assign function objects to `MovieClip.onRelease` to their heart's content.
+But with ActionScript 3.0, everything changed: old-timers cried bloody murder as static types, object orientation, and addEventListener carried the day.

-Polyglot programmers will immediately notice that most Actionscript 3.0 code today looks a great deal like Java.
+Polyglot programmers will immediately notice that most ActionScript 3.0 code today looks a great deal like Java.
 This is not accidental.
-Actionscript 3.0 was developed hand in hand with Flex in an attempt to woo [enterprise developers](http://www.thedailywtf.com), with considerable success.
+ActionScript 3.0 was developed hand in hand with Flex in an attempt to woo [enterprise developers](http://www.thedailywtf.com), with considerable success.
 "Enterprise Flex" is definitely a thing now.
 But in the process, quick and easy